-- All tour agencies offer the same itinerary, with each having their own accomodation options located alongside the Amazon river.
+- All tour agencies offer the same itinerary, with each having its own accommodation options located alongside the Amazon River.

 - Tour agencies have an agreement where no company should charge less than 1,200B (€150) per person as a rule of fair competition.
 However some won’t abide and this is OK, especially in low season.
 This agreement only applies in Rurrenabaque hence why sometimes, it’s cheaper to book your tour in advance in La Paz.
 Sometimes.

 - Be aware of who you book through as some of the smaller agencies are subcontractors for the bigger fish, mostly Dolphin Travel (no pun intended) and this is a company we would steer clear of.

 - It’s all about the guide!
 Although the priority is researching the company, take note of reviews about the guide.
 Some guides show little care towards the wild thus are willing to disturb it in order to please clients.
 Not cool guides, not cool at all.

 - There is an additional 150B (€19) park entry fee, no tour includes this.